-One of our editors, Swedish Concept Developer Healhcare, Maria Quinn – had the opportunity to be present during a robotic surgery.
+One of our editors, Swedish Concept Developer Healthcare, Maria Quinn – had the opportunity to be present during a robot assisting the surgeon in the Operating Room.
 Here are her thoughts and reflections on the sound environment in such a specialized area.

-Robotic surgery, or robot-assisted surgery, allows doctors to perform many types of complex procedures with more precision, flexibility and control than is possible with conventional techniques.
-Robotic surgery is usually associated with minimally invasive surgery — procedures performed through tiny incisions such as prostatectomies and increasingly for cardiac valve repair and gynecologic surgical procedures.
+Robotic surgery, or robot-assisted surgery, allows doctors to perform many types of complex procedures with more precision, flexibility, and control than is possible with conventional techniques.
+Robotic surgery is usually associated with minimally invasive surgery.
+Procedures are performed through tiny incisions such as prostatectomies and increasingly for cardiac valve repair and gynecologic surgical procedures.

 New technology brings forth new opportunities and challenges when incorporated into ongoing medical healthcare.
 What kind of effect can we for instance see in the design and planning of the actual operating room when this quite large device takes up space both during and after surgery?
 Will it affect the size of the optimally built room?
 Will it affect the sound environment in the room?

 Sahlgrenska University Hospital

 I had the opportunity to be present during a robotic surgery conducted at Sahlgrenska University Hospital in Sweden a couple of weeks back and I must admit it was impressive!
 The surgeon controlled the “arms” of the robot from a Virtual Reality console in a hut in the corner of the room whilst speaking into a microphone.
 The loudspeaker was placed on the upper part of the robot with the direction toward the rest of the team.

 But concern had been expressed that the sound environment in this particular room was unsatisfactory so I conducted a sound pressure level (SPL) reading during the procedure (which was a removal of the prostate gland and the patient was fully sedated and wore hearing protection).